-In 1687, Prince Paul I Esterházy (1635-1713) carved the following inscription in Latin in the barrel (shortened): The wine of this barrel was read in the mountains of Donnerskirchen in 1526.
-He belonged to the Rueber family; the subsequent Laizer family had him put into a new barrel in 1585.
-In 1653, the wine was brought here to Forchtenstein Castle and finally, in 1687, on the orders of the Prince of the Holy Roman Empire and Palatine of the Kingdom of Hungary, Paul Esterházy was filled into this third barrel.
+Prince Paul I. Esterházy (1635-1713) had the following inscription carved (shortened) into the barrel in Latin in 1687: The wine of this barrel was read in the mountains of Donnerskirchen in 1526.
+It belonged to the Rueber family; the subsequent Laizer family had it filled in a new barrel in 1585. in 1653 the wine was brought here to Forchtenstein Castle and finally in 1687 at the command of the Prince of the Holy Roman Empire and Palatine of the Kingdom of Hungary Paul Esterházy.

-The tradition of the “Luther Wine" continues in the Leisserhof.
-The former manor houses since 1989 two restaurants. an extensive wine shop (wine dome) with wines of Burgenland top winegrowers and the Gutskeller with a wine museum.
-Since the year 1957 the Trockenbeerenauslese have been resting in the cellar, which are pressed according to the historical model.
-The composer Joseph Haydn (1732-1809), the almost 30 years Hofmusik-Kapellmeister of Prince Nikolaus I. Josef Esterházy (1714-1790) was in Eisenstadt, was partly rewarded with wine from the Gutskeller and was thus inspired to his music.
-This is reminiscent of the Haydn barrel.
-Lutherwein is one of the still edible, oldest wines of the world.
+The tradition of the “Luther wine” is continued at the Leisserhof.
+The former manor has been home to two restaurants since 1989. an extensive vinotheque (wine dome) with wines from top Burgenland winegrowers and the manor cellar with a wine museum.
+Since the 1957 vintage, Trockenbeerenauslese have been resting in the cellar, which are pressed according to the historical model.
+The composer Joseph Haydn (1732-1809), court music band leader of Prince Nikolaus I Josef Esterházy (1714-1790) was also rewarded with wine from the manor cellar.
+The Haydn barrel commemorates this.
+The original Luther wine barrel is no longer available.
+In the 1970s, the (no longer existing) wine cooperative St. Martinus made a barrel in the basement with the original text (see picture).
 See also other superlatives below Records,